unige-geohealth/accessmod/README.md

 # with app files bind mounted -> /app in docker-compose.yml
 $ docker compose up

-# Check if the app server is working:  http://localhost:3080/status
+# Check if the app server is working:  http://localhost:3180
-# Check if the agent server is working:  http://localhost:5080/status

 # --------- app dev session